abidlabs/abidlabs.github.io/_posts/2019-02-09-Improv-Interview.md

 published: true
 ---

+This past week, I interviewed the author to one of my favorite books, *Improv Wisdom*, Mrs. Patricia Madson, who also happens to be a key figure in the teaching of improv at Stanford.
+She started teaching improv at Stanford around 1980, and taught my own improv professor, Dan Klein.

+---

 **Abubakar**: Thank you for taking the time to chat with me, Mrs. Madson, this is such a big honor.

 **Mrs. Madson**: You’re welcome, it’s my pleasure to talk to you.